Want to learn more about Balcony Gardening - What to Think About

 Things to consider:

 SUNLIGHT - Before you get started you should check that your plants will get enough sunlight out on your balcony.
-It’s common to overestimate how much full sun a space actually receives, and for how many hours. - An example is if your balcony has solid walls as opposed to railings that allow air and light through, this can greatly affect the amount of light that will be able to reach your plants.
+It’s common to overestimate how much full sun a space actually receives, and for how many hours. - Things like nearby buildings, solid walls and railings, and the direction the balcony faces can all greatly impact the amount of light able to reach your plants.

 TEMPERATURE & WIND - Consider which direction your balcony is facing - a north-facing balcony will typically be in shade for much of the daytime, which can be good for more sensitive plants that may get damaged by harsh midday sun.
 Likewise, note that balconies - especially glass ones - can get very hot during the day.

-POT SIZE - Pots that are too small can prevent adequate drainage of the soil (which increases the likelihood of root rot developing) and can also restrict the space that the roots of your plant have available to expand into, which inhibits sufficient growth of the plant as a whole.
+POT SIZE - Pots that are too small can prevent water from draining from the soil efficiently (which increases the likelihood of root rot developing) and can also restrict the space that the roots of your plant have available to expand into, which inhibits sufficient growth of the plant as a whole.

 - Plants without enough available root space can become root-bound - this is particularly relevant for fast-growing plants such as flowering annuals.
 Larger pots also offer better stability when exposed to the elements, so are a must for hardy perennial plants as well as shrubs and trees to ensure they don't get knocked over by the wind, for example!